SAP-archive/hana-xsa-python-buildpack/README.md

 This buildpack is considered experimental and therefore does not qualify for SAP standard or paid support.
 Please use the community support pages found at [SAP Community Network](https://www.sap.com/community.html) and search with keywords "python" and "buildpack" to locate the latest information.

 SAP is currently evaluating it's support position in regard to the python language and may support it in an official capacity in the future.

-### Contributing

-Details on how external developers can contribute to your code should be posted here.

-[Optional] If your project is only updated by SAP employees, is only accepting bug reports, or is provided "as-is", then this section is optional and can be omitted.

-### To-Do

-Details on any expected changes in later versions.

-[Optional] If your project is released "as-is", or you know of no upcoming changes, this section can be omitted.

 ### License